Walking

 A short and very gentle shuffle

-During the shuffle you are only slightly moving your feet and legs.
-This allows the tendons, muscles, etc. to recover from your regular walking motion.
+During the shuffle, you move your feet and legs only slightly.
+This allows the tendons, muscles, etc., to recover from your regular walking motion.
 Keep the feet next to the ground, taking baby steps, barely moving the legs.

-No need to ever eliminate the shuffle breaks
+No need to ever eliminate the shuffle break

-Some beginners assume that they must work toward the day when they don’t have to take any shuffle breaks at all.
+Some beginners assume that they must work toward the day when they don’t have to take shuffle breaks.
 This is up to the individual but is not recommended.
 Remember that you decide what ratio of walk/shuffle to use.
-I suggest that you adjust the ratio to how you feel on a given day.
+I suggest adjusting the ratio to how you feel on a given day.

-Even the most experienced walker has a few “weak links” that are irritated from continuous use.
-Shuffling can manage these – or eliminate them.
+Even the most experienced walker has a few “weak links” that are irritated by continuous use.
+Shuffling can manage these—or eliminate them.

 How to keep track of the shuffle breaks

-There are several watches which can be set to beep when it’s time to shuffle and then beep again when it’s time to walk.
+Several watches can be set to beep when it’s time to shuffle and then beep again when it’s time to walk.
 Many people are now using the clip-on Galloway Timer, available here.

 How to use shuffle breaks

-1. Beginners could walk for 2 minutes and shuffle for 30 seconds.
+1. You can start by walking for 2 minutes and shuffling for 30 seconds.
 If you feel good during and after the walk, continue with this ratio.
 If not, adjust the ratio until you feel good.

 2. Shuffle breaks allow the body to warm up more easily.
 If your legs feel tight or you have some soreness, walk for a minute and shuffle for 20-30 seconds – for the first 10 minutes.
 As the legs loosen up, reduce the shuffles as necessary.